 “This is a blinking code red for our nation,'' he added.
 "We cannot wait to act to meet the broader crisis of climate change.''

 As part of the new effort, the administration is focusing on urban “heat islands” where temperatures in cities with fewer trees and higher pavement concentrations can be higher than in surrounding areas.
 The administration will expand urban forestry programs and other “greening” projects to reduce extreme temperatures and heat exposure, the White House said.

-The Department of Homeland Security, meanwhile, is launching a series of prize competitions focused on strengthening the nation’s resilience to climate change.
-The first competition will focus on new ways to protect people at risk of heat-related illness or death during extreme heat events or in connection with other disasters.
+The Department of Homeland Security, meanwhile, is launching a series of prize competitions focused on strengthening the nation’s resilience to climate change, including one on ways to protect people at risk of heat-related illness or death.

 Public Citizen, a watchdog and consumer advocacy group, said federal action on heat stress is long overdue.
-The proposed workplace heat standard is especially important, the group said, noting that “Black and Brown communities, especially farmworkers, are disproportionately subjected to work in extreme heat resulting in more heat stress illnesses, injuries and death.″
+The proposed workplace heat standard is especially important, said Juley Fulcher, a worker health and safety advocate.
+"Black and Brown communities, especially farmworkers, are disproportionately subjected to work in extreme heat resulting in more heat stress illnesses, injuries and death,'' she said.

 Marc Freedman, vice president of workplace policy at the U.S. Chamber of Commerce, called heat a "very challenging hazard to regulate, since there is no common threshold of risk and employees react differently to exposure.''